RoelofSetsFire/data-processing-1/13 Design/30 Design 3/10 Content.md

 * Which map is an overall better visualization, and why?

-## Problem 3:
-Find a multiple linked views visualisation on the web (see [Reading 5] for reference).
-Please include a screenshot and link of the visualization.
-Briefly summarize its intended objective and audience.
-Discuss all the interactive elements and their role in the chosen visualisation.

 # Submit
 * Push one pdf containing answers to problem 1, 2 and 3 on Github.